Ford Figo: First generation (B517; 2010)

 The Ford Figo was unveiled in Delhi in September 2009.
 It is based on the same body used by the Fiesta Mk5 (B256) but with revised front and rear treatments.
 It is smaller than the Fiesta Classic which Ford also sells in India.
 The name "Figo" is a colloquial Italian word meaning "cool".

 It was launched to the Indian market in March 2010, and by July 2010 there were 25,000 sales bookings across all variants.
 A facelifted model of the Figo was launched on 15 October 2012.
-This model has a larger hexagonal grill and redesigned head and tail lamps.
+This model has a larger hexagonal grille and redesigned head and tail lamps.
 It was released in South Africa in January 2013.

 Market variations

 India

-The Ford Figo available in both petrol and diesel versions, all with 5-speed manual transmissions and power steering as standard.
+The Ford Figo was available in both petrol and diesel versions, all with 5-speed manual transmissions and power steering as standard.
 Both engines meet the Bharat Stage - IV emission rules.